The Iceland advantage

 The ideal environment for your data.
 Certified 100% sustainable power.
 100% of the time.

 Location, location, location

 Flying: Iceland is closer than you think!
 Direct flying time from JFK to Keflavík (KEF) is about 5.5 hours.
 Almost the same as JFK to LAX (or SFO, for that matter).
-Daily flights to Iceland connect with most major gateways in Europe (2.5-3 hours) and North America (5-6 hours).
+Daily flights to Iceland connect with most major European gateways (2.5-3 hours) and North America (5-6 hours).
 Several air carriers also offer cargo services.

 Shipping: Cargo shipping is simple, with regular sailings to and from major ports in Europe and the East Coast of North America.
 Shipping takes 3-4 days to Europe and 7-8 days to North America.